social media

 Want more proof that business portraits are important?

-A 2012 eye tracking study showed that the number one thing viewers look at on a LinkedIn page is the person’s profile photo.
-And there’s no reason why this behaviour might be any different on other social networking sites.
+A 2012 eye-tracking study showed that the number-one thing viewers look at on LinkedIn pages is the person’s profile photo.
+There’s no reason why this behaviour might be any different on other networking sites.

-This study [link to PDF], produced by a LinkedIn competitor, examined how professional job recruiters viewed online resumés.
 The first thing recruiters always noticed was the profile portrait and it held their attention for about 19% of the total time spent on page.

 This can be bad news or good news.